hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250605070v2-rival-reinforcement-learning-with-iterative-and-adversarial-optimiza.md

 ---
 layout: default
-title: RIVAL: Reinforcement Learning with Iterative and Adversarial Optimization for Machine Translation
+title: "RIVAL: Reinforcement Learning with Iterative and Adversarial Optimization for Machine Translation"
 ---

 # RIVAL: Reinforcement Learning with Iterative and Adversarial Optimization for Machine Translation